Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: A first approach

-where $c_1$ only depends on the diffusion parameters and the initial bounds and $c_2$ only depends on the diffusion parameters. \end{prop} In particular, this estimate guarantees that the normalized stochastic process converges to the semi-discrete SKT system when the population size becomes large and the number of sites is fixed.
-As evoked in the introduction, this is a first step for obtaining convergence to the continuous SKT system, when the semi-discrete system itself converges to the expected continuous limit.
-Moreover, provided of an estimate for this last convergence, combining both of them will enable to prove convergence of the stochastic processes towards the cross-diffusion system with simultaneously the size of the population and the number of sites going to infinity.
+where $c_1$ and $c_2$ only depends on the diffusion parameters and the initial bounds. \end{prop} In particular, this estimate guarantees that the normalized stochastic process converges to the semi-discrete SKT system when the population size becomes large and the number of sites is fixed.
 This constitutes an alternative approach for the rigorous derivation of the SKT system of \cite{chendausjunbis}, starting from discrete space.
-Both results seem to involve the same scales, with a number of individuals exponentially large compared to the inverse of the range of interaction.
+Both results seem to involve the same scales, with a number of individuals exponentially large compared to the inverse of the spatial scaling parameter.
 Our approach, in where the interaction is restricted to the same site, seems to relax the condition of small cross-diffusion parameters in \cite{chendausjunbis}.
 Nevertheless, our main motivation in the rest of the paper is to go beyond this exponential scale and provide sharper estimates.